Ekaterina Makarova: 2014: Second career singles title and Grand Slam semifinal

-2015: Second Grand Slam singles semifinal, top 10 debut and injuries
+2015: Second major semifinal and top 10 debut in singles

 In the Pacific season, Makarova first concentrated in singles.
 Her first appearance was at the Sydney International, where she lost in the second round.
 At the Australian Open, she reached a Grand Slam semifinal second times in a row, crushing the third-ranked Simona Halep in two sets in the quarterfinal.
 Her safe streak without a lost set was broken after facing her compatriot Maria Sharapova.
 In doubles, Makarova and Vesnina made it into the quarterfinals, where they played against future champions Bethanie Mattek-Sands and Lucie Šafářová, and lost in three sets.
 As a result of her singles success, Makarova reached a new career-high ranking of No. 9.

 Sixth-seeded Makarova reached the quarterfinals of the Dubai Championships, where she was defeated by Simona Halep.
-In doubles she and Vesnina also reached the quarterfinals.
+In doubles, she and Vesnina also reached the quarterfinals.
 The duo reached two finals in a row at the Indian Wells Open and the Miami Open, but always lost to Sania Mirza and Martina Hingis.
 In singles, she repeated her last year's result in reaching the third and fourth rounds at these tournaments, respectively.

 At the 2015 French Open, Makarova matched her best result at the tournament when she reached the fourth round, as she did in 2011.
-With a chance to complete her set of having reached at least the quarterfinals at all four Majors, she lost to former champion Ana Ivanovic in three sets, and thus failed to reach her first French Open quarterfinal.
+With a chance to complete her set of having reached at least the quarterfinals at all four majors, she lost to former champion Ivanovic in three sets, and thus failed to reach her first French Open quarterfinal.

 Makarova and Vesnina became runners-up at Wimbledon, losing to Hingis and Mirza in three sets, after leading 5–3 in the last set.
 In singles, Makarova lost to Magdaléna Rybáriková in the second round.